 Three bedrooms: 1 x king-size double, 1 x 4’ double, 1 x twin.
 Bathroom with bath, shower over and basin.
 Separate WC.
 Kitchen.
 Dining room (seats 6).
 Sitting room (seats 6).

 About the location

-Oulton Broad 2 miles; Somerleyton 6 miles; Norwich 26 miles.
+Oulton Broad 2 miles; Somerleyton 6 miles; Yarmouth 10 miles; Norwich 26 miles.

-The family resort of Lowestoft is the most easterly point in Great Britain and is situated on the Suffolk coast close to the Norfolk/Suffolk border.
-It is home to some of the finest Blue Flag beaches in the area and has a range of attractions for all of the family.
-From the traditional Victorian Seafront Gardens and donkey rides on the beach to the modern roller skating rink at Claremont Pier and Pleasurewood Hills Leisure Park, the town has something for everyone.
-Lowestoft has a good selection of shops, restaurants, cafes and bars, whilst its maritime heritage is celebrated with a number of attractions, including the floating 'Mincarlo' museum on Heritage Quay or the Lowestoft & East Suffolk Maritime Museum.
-Along the coast is the classical seaside town of Southwold, famed for its beach huts and its traditional pier and Minsmere RSPB reserve.
-Venture inland to visit the world famous Norfolk Broads and a range of delightful country towns, as well as the medieval city of Norwich with its shops, restaurants, museums, galleries, two cathedrals and a Norman castle.
-A wonderful place to visit, all year round.
+The family resort of Lowestoft is the most easterly point in Great Britain and is situated on the Suffolk Sunrise coast close to the Norfolk/Suffolk border with some of the finest sandy beaches in the area, with a range of attractions for all of the family.
+From the traditional Victorian Seafront Gardens and donkey rides on the beach to the modern roller skating rink at Claremont Pier and Pleasurewood Hills Leisure Park with its spectacular rides.
+The town has something for everyone; with 2 theatres. shops, restaurants, cafes, and bars whilst its maritime heritage is celebrated with a number of attractions including the floating ‘Mincarlo’ museum on Heritage Quay or the Lowestoft & East Suffolk Maritime Museum, plus a 15 minutes’ drive away is The Transport Museum with its selection of old Buses, Trams and other transport in which they give local excursions.
+Along the coast is the classical seaside town of Southwold, famed for its beach huts and traditional pier and Minsmere RSPB nature reserve. home of BBC’s Springwatch or Benacre nature reserve at Covehithe: Venture inland to visit Somerleyton with its beautiful Stately Hall or visit the world famous Norfolk Broads and a range of delightful country towns and villages.